 You’ll notice that there are many different symbols on tabs that tell you how to play the notes or link them together.

 It’s important to learn to recognize the symbols by heart so that reading them becomes second nature.
-This way you can perfectly reproduce your favorite songs and play your arpeggios on the guitar.
+This way you can perfectly reproduce your favorite songs and play your arpeggios on the guitar – without having to stop and think about what each one means when you are playing whichever song.

 Here are a few of the most common symbols.